-Guidance is also available on the Department for Communities and Local Government's planning practice guidance website.
+Guidance is also available on the Ministry of Housing, Communities and Local Government's planning practice guidance website.

 Replacement dwellings and householder extensions

-CIL charges are not normally applied to applications for replacement dwellings and householder extensions (unless the householder extension creates a new dwelling).
+CIL charges in Bracknell Forest Council are not normally applied to applications for replacement dwellings and householder extensions (unless the householder extension creates a new dwelling).

 For applications to replace an existing dwelling, if the dwelling is demolished during the course of the application being determined, the proposed development, if approved, will be CIL liable.
 This is because the net increase of 1 residential (Use Class C3) dwelling is liable for a CIL rate in the Bracknell Forest Council CIL Charging Schedule, unless it is erected in Central Bracknell.